-A TABC License for servers is good for two years from the date of issue.
+A TABC certification is valid for two years from the date of issue.
 However, it does not renew.
-You’ll have to retake the exam to get re-certified every two years.
+You’ll have to renew before your TABC certification expires by retaking the exam to get re-certified every two years.
 This keeps your knowledge of laws and best practices up to date.

 How To Look Up Your TABC Certification?

-if you need to check the status of your TABC Certification or are an employer checking an employee’s certification, you can do this online at https://www.tabc.texas.gov/services/tabc-certification/tabc-certificate-inquiry/.
+if you need to check the status of your TABC Certification or are an employer checking an employee’s certification, you can check the TABC database online on the TABC certification page here: https://www.tabc.texas.gov/services/tabc-certification/tabc-certificate-inquiry/

 You will need to know your Social Insurance Number and date of birth.

 You can print proof of certification as long as your certification is valid.
 This will include the issue date, expiration date, certificate number, status, name and date of birth.

 No, your TABC certificate is only valid in Texas.
 Each state has its certification programs and licensing requirements for bartenders.

 However, you will find that much of the material on topics like responsible alcohol service, checking identification, and handling intoxicated customers will be similar no matter the state or country for which you’re being certified.

 We’ve written an article on the certification requirements for different states here.

 About the TABC Exam